Common Types of Rashes in Newborns and Babies

 Cradle Cap

 Cradle cap can also appear elsewhere, such as on your baby’s eyebrows and nose, or even around the nappy area.
-Nobody knows for certain what causes cradle cap in babies, but your little one can’t catch it from (or give it to) another baby.
-It doesn’t itch or cause your baby any discomfort.
+It’s thought to stem from a mite known as Malassezia interacting with the skin barrier.
+We all have this mite living on the skin, usually in harmony, so cradle cap is not considered to be contagious.
+It generally doesn’t itch or cause your baby any discomfort.
 Cradle cap usually clears up by itself within a few months, but there are a few things you can try to help that process along:

 Scabies